BelfrySCAD/BOSL2/WRITING_DOCS.md

 //   A longer, multi-line description.
 //   All description blocks are added together.
 //   You _can_ use *markdown* notation as well.
+//   You can have paragraph breaks by having a blank line with
+//   only enough trailing spaces to match indentation like this:
+//
-//   You can end multi-line blocks by un-indenting the
+//   You can end multi-line blocks by un-indenting the next
-//   next line, or by using a blank comment line like this:
+//   line, or by using a comment with no spaces like this:
 //
 // Arguments:
 //   foo = This is the description of the foo argument.
 All on one line.